LJA Internship Program

 Currently at: Dechert LLP

-Israel Rodríguez Rubio (he/him) is a law clerk at Dechert LLP.
-He received a J.D. from Columbia Law School in 2020, where he was a Harlan Fiske Stone Scholar and a managing editor of the Columbia Journal of Transnational Law.
-He received a B.A. in Women’s and Gender Studies from Columbia University in 2011.
-He is a first-generation college graduate and immigrant from Mexico.
+Israel Rodríguez Rubio (he/him) is a finance associate, focusing on public and private commercial mortgage-backed securitizations, in the Charlotte, NC office of Dechert LLP.
+He is a member of Dechert’s Latino and LGBTQ Affinity Groups and, in 2022, he was recognized as a Diversity Champion through the Dechert STARS Awards program.
+Israel earned his J.D. from Columbia Law School, where he was named a Harlan Fiske Stone Scholar and served as a managing editor for the Columbia Journal of Transnational Law, and B.A. in Women’s and Gender Studies from Columbia College.
+Originally from Mexico, Israel is proudly a first-generation college graduate.

 Summer 2017